skyzh/BlueSense/README.md

 [Sans loves Monitoring](https://t.me/thebluesense), alerts incidents and helps maintain firebase database.

+This repo contains frontend part of the BlueSense project, and serves as the main portal of issues and wikis for the whole BlueSense project.

 Data on [BlueSense site](https://bluesense.skyzh.xyz) and from Mr. Sans are collected from Alex Chi's home.